freeCodeCamp/freeCodeCamp/guide/english/tools/source-code-editors/index.md

 Its main features are:
 *   IntelliSense - For syntax highlighting, autocomplete, functions definitions and smart complete.
 *   Debugging - Be able to debug using break points, call stacks and an interactive console.
-*   Build-in Git - Review diffs, stage files, make commits, push and pull, all available in the editor.
+*   Built-in Git support - Review diffs, stage files, make commits, push and pull, all available in the editor.
 *   Extensions - Install extensions to add new languages, themes, debuggers, and connect additional services.